Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-calculate-a-challenge-response-code.md

 }
 ```

-In the final example, we send a TOTP challenge to the key and get the result as an eight-digit code:
+In the final example, we generate a TOTP code by sending a time-based challenge to the key and get the result as an eight-digit code:

 ```
 using (OtpSession otp = new OtpSession(yKey))